josiest/Flora-Data-Extraction/README.md

 This script is designed to extract data from pdf files of genera from the book *Flora of North America*.
 It creates csv files whose names match the PDF files given to the script as arguments.
 The csv files have the format

-> "Species name", "Identifiers", "Locations where the species appears"
+> "Species name", "Location where the species appears", "Identifier"

-The easiest way to run the script is to move to a folder where the only pdf files are genera files from *Flora of North America* and write:
+The easiest way to run the script is to move to a folder where the only pdf files are genera files from *Flora of North America* and enter:

-    python3 fna_extract.py *.pdf
+    python -m florana.extract -A

-The script will then run on every pdf file in the directory and create a csv for each pdf. `geography.txt`, `locations.txt`, and `key.json` should be in the same directory as the script.
-The script currently only supports being run from the same directory it's contained in.
+The script will then run on every pdf file in the directory and create a csv for each pdf.

+**Note:** if you also have python 2 installed on your system, you will probably need to run `python3` instead of `python`

+### Installing

+    python -m pip install florana

 ### Dependencies